 We either obtain the products we need for our business from third-party contract manufacturers or we obtain the materials we need for our products from suppliers, some of which are our single source suppliers for these materials.
 We purchase a significant portion of our semiconductor materials and finished goods from a few suppliers and contract manufacturers.
-For fiscal year 2010, we purchased 54% of the materials for our manufacturing processes from eight suppliers.
-For the first nine months of fiscal year 2011, we purchased 56% of the materials for our manufacturing processes from seven suppliers.
+For the quarter ended January 29, 2012, we purchased 54% of the materials for our manufacturing processes from six suppliers.
+For fiscal year 2011, we purchased 55% of the materials for our manufacturing processes from seven suppliers.
 Substantially all of our purchases are on a purchase order basis, and we have not generally entered into long-term contracts with our contract manufacturers or suppliers.
 In the event that these purchase orders or relationships with suppliers are terminated, we cannot obtain sufficient quantities of raw materials at reasonable prices, the quality of the material deteriorates, we fail to satisfy our customers' requirements or we are not able to pass on higher materials or energy costs to our customers, our business, financial condition and results of operations could be adversely impacted.